How can I be involved in the Welcoming Angels Program?

 America World will purchase medical insurance for every host child during their stay in the U.S. The host family will be given proof of the health insurance with instructions on use of the policy.
 Notice must be given to America World and to the insurance company should the child require medical care.

 We encourage families to ask people they know in their medical community if pro bono services would be available for the children while they are here.
 Although the children will have insurance for their stay, it does not cover anything related to a pre-existing condition.
 Consent for routine medical services must be approved by the orphanage chaperone.

 How do I communicate with the child since they don’t know English?

-There will be chaperone(s) traveling with the children who speak English fluently and can assist families with interpretation.
-Also, there will be an overview of basic phrases in Amharic provided during host parent training.
+In most cases there will be chaperone(s) traveling with the children who are bilingual and can assist families with interpretation.
+America World will have interpreters available if chaperones are not bilingual.
 Nonverbal communication is a very effective way to get across basic communication needs (i.e., gestures, tone of voice, pantomime).